barely-a-dev/tempfs/README.md

 ## License

-This project is licensed under the GNU GPLv3 License.
-See the [LICENSE](LICENSE) file for details.
+This project is dual licensed under the MIT and Apache 2.0 Licenses.
+See the [MIT license](LICENSE-MIT) and [Apache license](LICENSE-APACHE-2.0) files for details.

 ## Contributing